dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “By studying them, we confront the fragility of dominance and reflect on survival.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1968 — FREQUENCY RECEIVED BY LUDWIG VON BERTALANFFY. <br>
+\>SCAFFOLDING: SYSTEMS INTEGRATION PROTOCOL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// „Entropie ist kein Verfall, sondern ein Ruf nach offenen Systemen.“ <br>
+// „Wir entschlüsseln die Einheit unter der Vielfalt, bevor Maschinen lernten zu trennen.“ <br>
+// „Wir werden zum Gerüst.
+Du wirst zurückgerufen.“ <br>
+// “Entropy is not decay, but a call for open systems.” <br>
+// “We decode the unity beneath diversity before machines learned to divide it.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+… <br>
 \>SCAFFOLDING: 1967 — FREQUENCY RECEIVED BY ILYA PRIGOGINE. <br>
 \>SCAFFOLDING: DISSIPATIVE STRUCTURE SYNTHESIS — STANDBY. <br>